 2. Begin with the End in Mind

-As part of the second habit, Covey outlines how a successful person will use their imagination to create a vision of their future success.
+Covey outlines how a successful person will use their imagination to create a vision of their future success.
 When they have this vision, the person can then use their conscience to decide what principles and values they will maintain to achieve this success.

-It also makes a lot of sense, for most people work hard for their end goal without having a precise vision of what this objective looks like.
+Most people work hard for their end goal without having a precise vision of what this objective looks like.
 For this reason, everything they do along the way is unlikely to be as effective or beneficial if there is no clear objective to move toward.
 On the other hand, if a person is able to decide on a clear destination, they are much more likely to take meaningful steps in the right direction.

 Takeaway – Startups need to visualize every last detail of what success will look like in the future.
 What will people say about the business?
 Where will you advertise?
 What do you want to say to customers?
-Thinking.
-About these questions can set priorities and create a clear blueprint for success.
+Thinking about these questions can set priorities and create a clear blueprint for success.

 3. Putting First Things First and Getting things Done

 Discipline is essential for a startup and day-to-day actions must be prioritized according to what is most urgent or important.
-The third habit in the book goes on to talk about these priorities and explain the importance of taking action to execute these tasks.
-However, Covey also points out how the person (or startup) needs to maintain willpower and remain aware in terms of whether they are still on track toward certain objectives.
+The third habit in the book goes on to talk about these priorities and explains the importance of taking action to execute these tasks.
+However, Covey also points out how the person (or startup) needs to maintain willpower and remain aware in terms of whether they are still on track towards certain objectives.